-Program Completion: Students are allowed a maximum of 18 months to complete all program requirements.
+Program Completion: Students are allowed a maximum of two years (24 months) to complete all program requirements.
+Many students finish the entire program in sixteen to eighteen months.

 Student Handbook:The student handbook is available at our offices at 77-D Willow St. New Haven, CT during business hours.
 Electronic copies are also available via email.